Configure access for local Windows users | Teleport

 -

-Apply the new role to your cluster by running the following command:tctl create -f windows-desktop-admins.yaml
+Apply the new role to your cluster by running the following command:tctl create -f windows-desktop-admins.yamltip

 -